Installs (or upgrades) the class's system driver.

 This method is used to install or upgrade the class's system driver.
 If the system must be rebooted to complete the installation process, this method returns true; otherwise, it returns false.

-Important: To upgrade the component's driver, just use the Install method, do not uninstall it first!
+Important: To upgrade the class's driver, just use the Install method, do not uninstall it first!

 Please refer to the Driver Installation topic for more information.

 CabFileName must be the path of the .cab file containing the class's system driver.
 Important: This .cab file must remain on the target system (or be available in some other way) after installation, as it is required for uninstalling the driver from the system.

 ProductGUID is used to distinguish between driver installations performed by different applications.
 Such information is necessary to guard against unexpected situations such as, e.g., the driver being uninstalled by one application despite other applications still needing it.

 Therefore, to ensure proper operation, it is critical that each individual application have its own unique ProductGUID value, and that applications (and their installation scripts) use that value when calling any of the following methods: